Skip to main content

 Dietary Options and Special Diets

-HelloFresh offers 20 or more meal options per week across five plan types: Meat and Veggies, Veggie, Family, Calorie Smart, and Quick and Easy.
-Vegetarians are well served, but dedicated vegan options are limited; most plant-based meals include dairy.
-Ingredients are conventionally grown and HelloFresh is transparent about this.
-Allergen information appears on every recipe card, and meals can be filtered by prep time (15, 20, or 30 minutes).
-Gluten-flexible choices are available but the service does not operate an allergen-free facility or hold gluten-free certification.
+HelloFresh offers 20 or more meal options per week across five plan types: Meat and Veggies, Veggie, Family, Calorie Smart, and Quick and Easy, more plan variety than Blue Apron's standard-plus-wellness structure.
+Vegetarians are well served, but dedicated vegan options are limited and most plant-based meals include dairy.
+Ingredients are conventionally grown, as with Blue Apron.
+Allergen info appears on every recipe card, and meals filter by prep time (15, 20, or 30 minutes).
+Gluten-flexible choices exist, but there is no allergen-free facility or gluten-free certification.
+Choose HelloFresh over Blue Apron on dietary fit if you want more plans and prep-time filtering across a wider menu.

-Blue Apron offers a standard meal selection alongside a Wellness menu that includes WW (Weight Watchers)-approved meals and lower-calorie options.
-Ingredients are conventionally grown; there is no organic certification program.
+Blue Apron offers a standard meal selection alongside a Wellness menu with WW (Weight Watchers)-approved meals and lower-calorie options, a tighter set of plans than HelloFresh's five.
+Ingredients are conventionally grown with no organic certification, the same as HelloFresh.
 Vegetarians will find a consistent weekly selection, though dedicated vegan meals are less common.
-Blue Apron publishes complete nutritional information for every dish, covering calories, fat, protein, and carbohydrates.
-For households following specific certifications or strict dietary protocols, the options are narrower than dedicated health services.
+Blue Apron publishes complete nutrition for every dish, covering calories, fat, protein, and carbohydrates.
+Choose Blue Apron over HelloFresh on dietary fit if the WW-approved wellness menu and full per-dish nutrition matter more than HelloFresh's larger plan count and prep-time filters.

 Getting Started: Welcome Offers and First Box Experience

-Blue Apron typically offers 50 percent or more off the first box, with reduced pricing on the second and third boxes.
-After the introductory period, prices run $9.99 to $15.49 per serving.
-The wine subscription add-on pairs curated bottles with that week's meal selections, a feature unique to Blue Apron in the meal kit category.
-Week-by-week skipping is available in the account portal; cancellation is completed online with no fee.
+Blue Apron typically offers 50 percent or more off the first box, with reduced pricing on the second and third, a shorter promo window than HelloFresh's discount across five boxes.
+After the intro period, prices run $9.99 to $15.49 per serving, above HelloFresh's $8.99 to $13.49.
+The wine subscription add-on pairs curated bottles with that week's meals, a feature HelloFresh does not offer in the meal kit category.
+Week-by-week skipping is available in the portal, and cancellation is free online.
+Choose Blue Apron over HelloFresh to start if the wine pairings justify the higher price.

 Who Gets the Best Value Long-Term